Allegation and Hearing Process

 - Permanent Removal from University Housing

 Yes.
-If you reside in university housing, are a member of a Fraternity/Sorority organization or an athlete, you may have a student conduct case and consequences imposed by your residential college director, director of Fraternity/Sorority Life, the Campus Life Office, and the Athletic Department.
+If you reside in university housing, are a member of a Sorority/Fraternity organization or an athlete, you may have a student conduct case and consequences imposed by your residential college director, director of Sorority and Fraternity Life, the Campus Life Office, and the Athletic Department.

 Failure to comply with your sanctions by the prescribed deadlines will result in a hold being placed on your student record and further disciplinary action.